orsonteodoro/gcf2/profiles/gaming/README.md

       partition and one kernel.

     - If competitive gaming, availability comes first but performance-critical preferences are prioritized second.
-For grinding or tournament play, we want to focus on actual gaming rather than wasting time fixing and finding the cause of availability loss.
+For grinding, live tournament play, or live game streaming, we want to focus on actual gaming rather than wasting time fixing and finding the cause of availability loss.

     - For competative gaming, hardening is not acceptable because of the -30% performance drop with Retpoline and the kernel has UBSan (3x worst case